KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Reduce errors, inaccuracies and data loss.

-Risk decentralisation
+Risk decentralization

-• Unethical and illegal use of data.
+• Illegal and immoral use of data.

-• Hacker attacks (one server is easier to hack).
+• Hacker attacks – one server is easier to hack.

 • Phishing and DDoS Attacks.